 Games have no other purpose than to please the individual playing them.
 Yes, there are often “objectives” in games, such as killing a dragon or saving the princess, and sometimes saving a dragon, but those are all excuses to simply keep the player happily entertained.

 Since games have spent decades (or even centuries depending on how you qualify a game) learning how to master motivation and engagement, we are now learning from games, and that is why we call it Gamification.

-The end result is a gamification framework called Octalysis, which is based on an octagon shape with 8 Core Drives representing each side.
+The result is the Gamification Framework called Octalysis, designed as an octagon shape with 8 Core Drives representing each side.

-With many years of trials and adjustments, I believe that, besides a ninth hidden Core Drive called “Sensation,” everything you do is based on one or more of these 8 Core Drives below.
+With many years of trials and adjustments, I believe that besides a ninth hidden Core Drive called “Sensation,” everything you do is based on one or more of the 8 Core Drives.

 The 8 Core Drives of Gamification